Htet-Wai-Yan/full-stack-todo/README.md

-# full-stack-todo
+# Fullstack Todo App

-CRUD todo app with php as backend and js as frontend
+This has the basic CRUD functionality using -

+- PHP as backend api
+- sqlite as data storage
+- javascript as frontend SPA